 - Day 4: Drive back from Dubbo to Sydney.

-The executed itinerary was little different to the planned one (of course!
-We have problem in following any plans, even if it is our own plan).
+The executed itinerary was a little different from the planned one (of course!
+We have a problem in following any plans, even if it is our own plan).

 Day 1: Sydney, Bathurst